 Both genomic DNA (gDNA) and mRNA are commonly used as starting material for immune receptor profiling, and each has advantages and disadvantages.
-Cellecta offers both an RNA-based and a DNA-based AIR assay.
-Based on our experience, the AIR RNA assay has a significant advantage over the AIR DNA assay for the following reasons:
+Cellecta offers both an RNA-based and a DNA-based AIR profiling assay.
+The choice of starting material depends on the sample type and downstream applications of your experiment.

 - Sensitivity: The copy number of mRNA per cell is at least 10 to 100-fold greater than gDNA, significantly increasing sensitivity due to the higher number of starting RNA template copies [4].
-The increased AIR sensitivity from using RNA templates is an essential advantage for reliable profiling of TCR and BCR clonotypes in small biological samples (e.g., sorted cells, tumors biopsy, FFPE, etc.) (Fig. 10).
+The increased AIR sensitivity from using RNA templates is an essential advantage for reliable profiling of TCR and BCR clonotypes in small biological samples (e.g., sorted cells, tumor biopsies etc.) (Fig. 13).

 The drawbacks of using RNA include requiring reasonable RNA template integrity (RIN > 5).
-Furthermore, if your research needs to accurately quantify the T and B cell number for each clonotype, a gDNA-based assay based on UMI (Cellecta AIR DNA assay) or in combination with calibration standards is a better choice.
-Please note that precise quantitation of cell number for each CDR3 clonotype (based on receptor gene copy number) is not critical if the goal is the detection of “up-regulated” disease-associated, activated clonotypes (similar to differential gene-expression analysis), e.g., in serial / time course studies in blood samples.
+Furthermore, if your research needs to accurately quantify the T and B cell number for each clonotype, a gDNA-based assay with VBCs (Cellecta AIR DNA assay) or in combination with spike-in control calibration standards is a better choice.

 Identification of disease-activated CDR3 clonotypes

-The most common strategy for discovering antigen-induced clonotypes is AIR repertoire profiling in multiple samples collected in serial/time course studies of infection, immunization, immune therapy treatment, etc. [1-5].
-Antigen-activated clonotypes are detected by an increase in the copy number of RNA or DNA CDR3-specific sequences compared to control non-activated samples.
+The most common strategy for discovering antigen-induced clonotypes is AIR repertoire profiling in multiple samples collected in serial / time-course studies of infection, immunization, immune therapy treatment, etc. [1-5].
+Antigen-activated clonotypes are detected by an increase in the copy number of RNA or DNA CDR3-specific sequences compared to control or non-activated samples.

 In another application, the identification of overlapping, transcriptionally activated CDR3 clonotypes in the tumor, blood, or tumor-draining lymph nodes can be used for identifying tumor-reactive T cells [24].
 Unfortunately, for many human diseases, only a single sample (e.g., a heterogeneous tumor biopsy) is available for AIR profiling.

-Studies demonstrate that adaptive immunity activation induces significant up-regulation of both BCR and TCR transcription in antigen-specific clonotypes (e.g., up to 1,000-fold for plasma B cells [13]) as illustrated in Fig.10.
+Studies demonstrate that adaptive immune activation induces significant up-regulation of both BCR and TCR transcription in antigen-specific clonotypes (e.g., up to 1,000-fold for plasma B cells [13]) as illustrated in Fig. 13.
 Furthermore, the transcriptional up-regulation of TCR genes in large CD8+ effector memory clonotypes in peripheral blood samples was associated with durable responses to immune checkpoint blockade in patients with metastatic melanoma [23].

 As a result of transcriptional activation, an RNA-based immune receptor repertoire is usually dominated by a low number of abundant clonotypes, some of which are antigen-induced or disease-specific.
 Up-regulation of TCR and BCR receptor gene expression in activated effector/memory T and B cells can identify and differentiate antigen-induced CDR3 sequences from non-activated, bystander CDR3 sequences commonly present in tumor samples [20].